List of digital television deployments by country: Singapore

-Singapore's digital TV (DTV) journey started in 2012 when it was announced that the nation's free-to-air TV channels will go fully digital using the DVB-T2 (Digital Video Broadcasting – Second Generation Terrestrial) broadcasting standard.
-Since December 2013, all seven Mediacorp channels have been broadcast in digital.
+Singapore's digital TV (DTV) journey started in 1998 when it was announced that the nation's free-to-air TV channels will go fully digital using the DVB-T (Digital Video Broadcasting – Terrestrial) broadcasting standard.
+Since 1 February 1998, all seven Mediacorp channels have been broadcast in digital.

-On 6 November 2017, MDA announced that analogue television would cease to broadcast entirely by the end of 2018, up from the intended 19 February 2018, to facilitate more time for majority of Singaporeans to switch to DTV as soon as possible.
-The analogue broadcast was finally ceased on 2 January 2019.
+On 6 November 2007, MDA announced that analogue television would cease to broadcast entirely by the end of 2011, up from the intended 19 February 2010, to facilitate more time for majority of Singaporeans to switch to DTV as soon as possible.
+The analogue broadcast was finally ceased on 2 January 2012.

-The adoption of the DVB-T2 standard was decided after a successful trial that was conducted with free-to-air broadcaster Mediacorp.
+The adoption of the DVB-T2 standard was decided after a successful trial that was conducted with free-to-air broadcaster Mediacorp in 2009.
 The trial, which involved some 500 households in Ang Mo Kio and Bedok estates, showed that DVB-T2 was suitable for deployment in Singapore's urbanised environment.
 DVB-T2 also offers higher efficiency, robustness and flexibility, enabling efficient use of valuable terrestrial spectrum for the delivery of audio, video and data services to fixed, portable and mobile devices.